An overview of the childhood and early education of Rob Gronkowski, highlighting the experiences that shaped the journey.

 In 2008, Gronkowski's parents, Gordon Gronkowski and Diane Walters, divorced.

-In 2008, as a sophomore playing college football for the Arizona Wildcats, Gronkowski earned third-team All-American honors.
+In 2008, as a sophomore, Gronkowski earned third-team All-American honors while playing college football for the Arizona Wildcats.

-In February 2013, Gronkowski was diagnosed with an infection in his forearm and underwent an open procedure.
+In February 2013, Rob Gronkowski was diagnosed with an infection in his forearm, leading to his third procedure on the forearm and a course of antibiotics.

-On May 20, 2013, Gronkowski underwent a fourth surgery on his forearm to replace hardware and perform tissue biopsies.
-Doctors were encouraged that the infection had finally resolved.
+On May 20, 2013, Rob Gronkowski underwent a fourth surgery on his forearm to replace implanted hardware and perform tissue biopsies.
+Doctors were optimistic the infection had been resolved.

 In December 2014, an erotica novel inspired by Gronkowski called "A Gronking To Remember", written by Lacey Noonan, was published.

-In July 2015, Gronkowski co-wrote a memoir titled "It's Good to be Gronk" with Jason Rosenhaus, published by Simon & Schuster's and Derek Jeter's Jeter Publishing, which became a New York Times Bestseller.
+In July 2015, Gronkowski co-wrote a memoir titled "It's Good to be Gronk" with Jason Rosenhaus.
+Published by Simon & Schuster's and Derek Jeter's Jeter Publishing, it became a New York Times Bestseller.

-In 2015, Gronkowski appeared as fictionalized versions of himself in the film "Entourage".
+In 2015, Gronkowski appeared as a fictionalized version of himself in the film Entourage.

-In 2015, after the success of the cereals, PLB Sports released "Gronk's Hot Sauce".
+In 2015, after the success of "Gronk Flakes", PLB Sports released "Gronk's Hot Sauce".

 From 2016 to 2017, Gronkowski was a co-host of Crashletes on Nickelodeon.

-In 2016, Gronkowski was featured on the cover of the video sports game Madden NFL 17 published by EA Sports for PlayStation 4, PlayStation 3, Xbox One and Xbox 360.
-The cover featured the tight end in his signature touchdown celebration called the "Gronk Spike".
+In 2016, Gronkowski was featured on the cover of the video sports game Madden NFL 17 published by EA Sports.

-In 2017, Gronkowski executive produced and hosted Verizon's Go90 original show "MVP" in which business owners and entrepreneurs pitch their products or services to a panel of VIP athletes.
+In 2017, Gronkowski executive produced and hosted Verizon's Go90 original show MVP, where business owners pitched products to VIP athletes.

-In July 2018, Gronkowski joined Discovery Channel's Shark Week where he helped tag endangered tiger sharks in The Bahamas.
+In July 2018, Gronkowski joined Discovery Channel's Shark Week, helping tag endangered tiger sharks in The Bahamas.

-In 2019, Gronkowski joined Fox Sports as an analyst for its NFL programming during his year-long retirement, making his on-air debut during Fox NFL Thursday.
-Gronkowski also co-hosted Fox's New Year's Eve with Steve Harvey in New York.
+In 2019, during his year-long retirement, Gronkowski joined Fox Sports as an analyst for its NFL programming and co-hosted Fox's New Year's Eve with Steve Harvey.

-In April 2020, Gronkowski and his partner Camille Kostek starred in the music video of "I'll Wait" by Kygo.
+In April 2020, Gronkowski and Camille Kostek starred in the music video of "I'll Wait" by Kygo.

-On June 1, 2020, after being the longest-reigning champion of the title in a single run, Gronkowski lost the WWE 24/7 Championship to R-Truth.
+On June 1, 2020, after being the longest-reigning champion, Gronkowski lost the WWE 24/7 Championship to R-Truth.

-In October 2020, ZooTampa at Lowry Park named their newly born greater one-horned rhino "Gronk" to celebrate Gronkowski joining the Tampa Bay Buccaneers.
+In October 2020, ZooTampa at Lowry Park named their newborn greater one-horned rhino "Gronk" to celebrate Gronkowski joining the Tampa Bay Buccaneers.

 In March 2021, Gronkowski's first NFT card collection sold for $1.2 million.